fizzwidget/faction-friend/readme.txt

 gazmik@fizzwidget.com
 ------------------------------------------------------

 It's amazing the lengths some will go to to win friends.
 Gaining the trust of furbolg tribes, mushroom men, frost giants, and other organizations of demi-goblinoid races can be a lot of work, and it can be easy sometimes to lose track of one's progress.
 That's where Fizzwidget Industries comes in!
-Our newest gadget not only helps you keep tabs on whose respect you're earning, but also how much more you could earn by turning in certain items you're carrying.
+Our most famous gadget not only helps you keep tabs on whose respect you're earning, but also how much more you could earn by turning in certain items you're carrying.

 ------------------------------------------------------